Iordan-Iulian-Bogdan/Image-Encryption-App/README.md

 This works only if the dictionary ```A``` is identical upon encryption and decryption. ```A``` is usually meant to be a random matrix but by using a deterministic number generator which is seeded using a passphrase we can encrypt and decrypt an arbitrary signal.
 Keep in mind that this method is not lossless, the reconstructed signal will not be 100% identical, this is why you'd only want to use something like this for things like images.

 Because ```𝑥``` is a vectorized image which means it can have millions of elements the dictionary ```A``` is going to be a matrix with potentially billions of elements (so dozens of GB in size).
-The challenge in doing something like this comes from the fact that because of the size of the matrices involved this makes it so that it's impossible to solve on a regular computer but we can divide the original image in smaller chunks that can be processed.
+The challenge in doing something like this comes from the fact that the matrices involved occupy so much memory that it's impossible to solve this problem on a regular computer as is, however, we can divide the original image in smaller chunks that can fit in the memory of a typical computer.

-Another issue is speed, which is why this encryption method is GPU accelerated using OpenCL.
+Another issue is speed, compressive sensing is extremely costly computationally as well, which is why this encryption method is GPU accelerated using OpenCL.

 How to use :